Java Foundation Classes (JFC)

 Components of Accessibility API

 The Accessibility API includes several key components, including the Accessible interface, the AccessibleContext class, and a set of AccessibleRole constants.
 The Accessible interface is implemented by components that can be used by assistive technologies.
-The AccessibleContext class provides information about a component's role, state, and properties.
-The AccessibleRole constants define a set of standard roles that can be used to describe a component's function.
+The AccessibleContext class provides information about a component’s role, state, and properties.
+The AccessibleRole constants define a set of standard roles that can be used to describe a component’s function.
+Additionally, alternative text is used to provide descriptions for images, enhancing accessibility for users with visual impairments.

 The Accessibility API also includes features for handling events.
 These features allow developers to define how their application should respond to various user actions, such as navigating through a menu or selecting an item in a list.
 The event handling system is based on a delegation model, where events are passed from one component to another until they are handled.